bonn0062/GSoD/absolute_beginners.rst

    [ 5  6  7  8]
    [ 1  2  3  4]]

-Or reverse only the columns with
+Or reverse only the columns with:

 ::